Demonstration of the trapped-ion quantum-CCD computer architecture

-The first quantum logic gates were performed with trapped ions \cite{Cirac95,Monroe95}, and since then, researchers have demonstrated coherence times and gate, state preparation, and measurement fidelities surpassing those of other competing quantum computing architectures \cite{Wang17,Gaebler16,Ballance16,Christensen19}.
-More recently, researchers have focused their attention toward scaling to the large number of qubits needed for complex quantum algorithms.
-While small trapped-ion quantum computers may only require a single trapping region with the ions in a single crystal, this approach is unlikely to scale to very large numbers of qubits.
-Efforts have therefore focused on architectures that use a network of ion crystals that are connected through photonic links \cite{Monroe14,Hucul15} or physically transporting ions between different crystals.
-Here we demonstrate the latter approach.
+The first quantum logic gates were performed with trapped ions \cite{Cirac95,Monroe95}, and since then researchers have demonstrated coherence times as well as gate, state preparation, and measurement fidelities that are among the best of any viable quantum computing platform \cite{Wang17,Gaebler16,Ballance16,Christensen19}.
+Recently, researchers have focused their attention towards scaling to larger qubit numbers needed for complex quantum algorithms.
+While small trapped-ion quantum computers only require a single ion crystal in a single trapping region, this approach is unlikely to scale beyond one hundred qubits \cite{Murali20}.
+Efforts have therefore focused on architectures that use either a network of ion crystals connected through photonic links \cite{Monroe14,Hucul15} or physically transporting ions between different crystals \cite{Home09a,Kaufmann17} and eventually even across trap modules \cite{Lekitsche17}.
+In this article we demonstrate progress towards the latter approach.